catalyst-cloud/catalystcloud-docs/source/network/faq.rst

  finding your external ip ...
  Your external IP address is: 150.242.43.13

-Using the OpenStack Command Line Tools
+Using the OpenStack command line tools
 ======================================

 The method you use to find the external IP address will depend on whether the